← Back to Articles Calculator Guide

 • Refinance into your first mortgage

-• Pay off with savings
+• Pay off with savings or investments

 3. Plan for the Increase